 - Fold the bottom corner up to the top.

 - Fold down a small section to make the swan's head.

 04 of 04

-Now while holding the bottom left section, pull up the head and neck.
+- While holding the bottom (swan body) down, only pull the head and neck up

-Decide on a position for the swan's neck and crease.
+- Decide on a position for the swan's neck and then, crease

-You should now have a pretty origami swan that can stand up.
+- You should have a pretty origami swan that can stay up on its own

-If you ended up with a bit of a mess, don't worry, remember it takes practice to learn a new origami model, just make sure your folds are as precise as possible and it will turn out well in the end!
+If you ended up with a bit of a mess, don't worry.
+It takes practice to learn origami and making new models, just make sure your folds are as precise as possible and it will turn out well in the end.

 You can check out more tutorials and video instructions and practice working with origami.